luciebinder/ws-openness-2025/_sources/content/4_additional/quick_tutorial_ws.md

 ![Image of the workflow permissions.](../../static/workflow_permissions.png)

 7\.
-Now we need to push a new commit to your repo, i.e. make a change to one file in order to start a workflow process in the background.
+Now we need to push a new commit to your repo, i.e. make a change to one file in order to start the workflow process in the background.

-Let's do this together by adding some text to the README file, a file that entails some information on your course.
+Let's do this together by adding some text to the `README` file, a file that entails some main information on your course.

 Click on "Code" to get back to your file structure.
-Then, click on the README file.
+Then, click on the `README` file.

 ![Image of the upper options, selecting Code.](../../static/code.png)